 class that returns a message.
 It has an overloaded getMessage()

 method that returns the default message if no argument is passed.
-The default message is an external property declared in application.properties
+The default message is an external property declared in the application.properties

 file.